sidduSthawarmath/Java8Examples/Notes.md

 Terminal Operations
 ----------------------
-	Once the terminal method is called on a stream, it consumes the stream and after that we can’t use stream.
+	Once the terminal method is called on a stream, it consumes the stream and after that we canÂ’t use stream.
 Terminal operations are eager in nature i.e they process all the elements in the stream before returning the result.
 Commonly used terminal methods are :